TRMM (Tropical Rainfall Measuring Mission)

 • On Nov.
 27, 2012, the TRMM spacecraft was 15 years on orbit.
 TRMM has become the world's foremost satellite for the study of precipitation and associated storms and climate processes in the tropics.
 While TRMM continues to collect valuable science data, its fuel will eventually run out for operations.
 Its successor, the GPM (Global Precipitation Measurement) mission, is gearing up for launch in February 2014.
 29) 30)

 • Gridded climatologies of total lightning flash rates observed by the spaceborne OTD (Optical Transient Detector) and LIS (Lightning Imaging Sensor) instruments have been updated.
 OTD collected data from May 1995 to March 2000.
 LIS data (equatorward of about 38º) adds the years 1998–2010.
 Flash counts from each instrument are scaled by the best available estimates of detection efficiency.
 The long LIS record makes the merged climatology most robust in the tropics and subtropics, while the high latitude data is entirely from OTD.
-The gridded climatologies include annual mean flash rate on a 0.5º grid, mean diurnal cycle of flash rate on a 2.5º grid with 24 hour resolution, mean annual cycle of flash rate on a 0.5º or 2.5º grid with daily, monthly, or seasonal resolution, mean annual cycle of the diurnal cycle on a 2.5º grid with two hour resolution for each day, and time series of flash rate over the sixteen year record with roughly three-month smoothing.
+The gridded climatologies include the annual mean flash rate on a 0.5º grid, the mean diurnal cycle of flash rate on a 2.5º grid with the 24-hour resolution, the mean annual cycle of flash rate on a 0.5º or 2.5º grid with the daily, monthly, or seasonal resolution, mean annual cycle of the diurnal cycle on a 2.5º grid with a two-hour resolution for each day, and time series of flash rate over the sixteen-year record with roughly three-month smoothing.
 32)

 The mean global flash rate from the merged climatology is 46 flashes s-1.
 This varies from around 35 flashes s-1 in February (austral summer) to 60 flashes s-1 in August (boreal summer).
 The peak annual flash rate at 0.5º scale is 160 fl km-2 yr-1 in eastern Congo.
 The peak monthly average flash rate at 2.5º scale is 18 fl km-2 mo-1 from early April to early May in the Brahmaputra Valley of far eastern India.
 Lightning decreases in this region during the monsoon season, but increases further north and west.
 An August peak in northern Pakistan also exceeds any monthly averages from Africa, despite central Africa having the greatest yearly average.